FORMULA SUBSYSTEMS

 AERO

 Aero is responsible for the aerodynamic performance of the car.
-This includes in-depth analysis and design of the wing elements for generating downforce and sideforce.
-Analysis of cooling for other components of the car is aero's responsibility as well.
+This includes in-depth analysis and design of the wing elements for generating downforce as well as the wings' support structures.
+The Aero team also performs analysis of airflow around the car for reducing drag and cooling the engine.

 BRAKES

 The goal of the brakes system is to decelerate the car without losing stability or consistency.
 The subassemblies of the brakes system include the brake pedal, brake lines, calipers, and rotors.
-The brakes subsystem is also responsible for designing the throttle pedal, which allows the driver to accelerate the car via throttle body actuation in the combustion vehicle and drive by wire for the electric vehicle.
+The brakes subsystem is also responsible for designing the throttle pedal, which allows the driver to accelerate the car.

 CHASSIS